bruceskingle/sparko-esp-std/README.md

 ## Introduction
 The idea of Sparko Embedded is to provide a platform for embedded applications for hardware such as ESP32 SoC boards.
 Sparko Embedded Std is a version of this platform which includes the standard Rust library which means that the heap and standard collections like ```Vec``` are all available for use.
 This crate contains code for that platform running on ESP32 based boards.

-Example applications for various boards are available at sparko-embedded-examples.
+Example applications for various boards are available at [sparko-embedded-examples](https://github.com/bruceskingle/sparko-embedded-example) on GitHub.

+This crate depends upon [sparko-embedded-std](https://github.com/bruceskingle/sparko-embedded-std) which contains hardware agnostic components of the platform.

 ## Features
 This crate uses multiple features to support various different ESP32 boards.
 There are functional features like ```mono-led``` and ```rgb-led``` which are referenced in the code and which get activated by board level features like ```board-cyd``` and ```board-xaio-esp32c6```.
 Client crates should normally select exactly one board feature and no others.